-UPB Communication Packets that have the ID-bit set to 1 request all receiving devices to generate an ID Pulse to occur in a Frame that corresponds to the receiving devices' Unit ID.
+UPB Communication Packets that have the ID-bit set to 1 request all receiving devices to generate an ID Pulse to occur in a Frame that corresponds to the receiving devices' Unit ID (or Network ID).

 6.4.
 The ID Pulse